jmonlong/manu-vggafannot/manuscript.md

 To showcase our annotation projection implementation, we projected annotations for all HPRC haplotypes into the HPRC pangenome (see [Projecting annotations into a pangenome]).
 This included genes, segmental duplications, tandem repeats, and repeat annotations.
-`vg annotate` was able to project ~4M gene annotations into the pangenome in ~11 minutes, and ~5.5M repeats from RepeatMasker in ~3 minutes, using on average 2 threads and 21 GB of RAM.
+`vg annotate` was able to project ~4M gene annotations into the pangenome in ~11 minutes on 2 cores using 19.9 minutes of CPU time and 21 GiB of RAM.
+It projected ~5.5M repeats from RepeatMasker in ~2.9 minutes on 2 cores using 4.9 minutes of CPU time.
+These measures include projection with `vg annotate`, decompression of the input gzipped GAF, and compression of the output GAF with `bgzip`.
 We were able to quickly query these rich annotations with `vg`, and visualize them using tools like the Sequence Tube Map or Bandage-NG.
 Using Bandage-NG, we were able to prepare a visualization illustrating a mobile element insertion (Figure {@fig:bandage}).
 We also examined a gene annotation using the Sequence Tube Map (Figure {@fig:tubemap}A).